musfiqus/class-organizer-issue-tracker/README.md

 # class-organizer-issue-tracker
-Issue tracker for Class Organizer
+Post your suggestions and issues for Class Organizer in the Issues tab.